Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-pipeline.md

 - In the `Dashboard`, create a `New Item`.

-- Now, enter `item name` as Jenkin-Maven and selct Maven project as shown below and click on `OK`.
+- Now, enter `item name` as Jenkin-Maven and select Maven project as shown below, and click on `OK`.

 - Under `general` section:
     - I gave the `description` of the project.
     - Under `Source Code Management` I checked the `Git` option and provided the [Github URl](https://github.com/jenkins-docs/simple-java-maven-app).
-This helps jenkins to know where to fetch the project from.
+This helps Jenkins to know where to fetch the project from.

 - Under `Build Triggers`:
     - I checked `Build whenever a SNAPSHOT dependency is built` this is convenient for automatically performing continuous integration.
 Jenkins will check the snapshot dependencies from the dependency element in the POM, as well as plugins and extensions used in POMs.
-    - Later, clicked on `save` button.
+    - Later, click on the `save` button.

 ## What is Jenkinsfile?